Skip to main content

 Jamestown, North Dakota · FDIC Cert #19396

-Unison Bank is an FDIC-insured bank (Certificate #19396) with $563M in total assets and $470M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Unison Bank, an FDIC-insured bank (Certificate #19396) with $563M in total assets and $470M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Jamestown, North Dakota, the bank maintains a Tier 1 capital ratio of 11.01% (Well-Capitalized) and a nonperforming loan ratio of 1.47%.
-BankHealthData assigns a composite Health Grade of B (69/100).
+BankHealthData assigns a composite Health Grade of B (69/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Unison Bank (FDIC cert 19396) is a community bank — $563M in total assets, $470M in deposits, serving the Jamestown, North Dakota area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.